-The following conditions need to be met before the Kayenne Menu application can communicate with the Video Processor Frame.
-This list assumes the Kayenne Touch Screen Menu Panel is being used.
-Similar requirements apply when the Kayenne Menu application is run on a PC:
+The following conditions need to be met before the GV Switcher menu application can communicate with the Video Processor Frame.
+This list assumes the Kayenne K-Frame Touch Screen Menu Panel is being used.
+Similar requirements apply when the GV Switcher menu application is run on a PC:

-- The Video Processor Frame and PCU must be powered up and running. - The IP address of the Kayenne Menu Panel must be set to be on the same network as the Video Processor Frame. - Ethenet cabling should directly connect the PCU to the Video Processor Frame. - The IP Address the Menu application will use to communicate with the Frame must be in the Frame IP Address field of the Frame Suite Nodes & ID menu (to identify which Frame the Menu Panel will connect to). - The Menu Panel's IP address must be in the IP Address field of the Control Surfaces menu (to register that Menu Panel as a node on the Frame).
+- The Video Processor Frame must be powered up and running. - The IP address of the Kayenne K-Frame Menu Panel must be set to be on the same network as the Video Processor Frame. - Ethenet cabling should connect the Control Panel to the Video Processor Frame, either directly or though an Ethernet switch. - The IP Address the menu application will use to communicate with the Frame must be in the Frame IP Address field of the Frame Suite Nodes & ID menu (to identify which Frame the Menu Panel will connect to). - The Menu Panel's IP address must be in the IP Address field of the Control Surfaces menu (to register that Menu Panel as a node on the Frame).